 Fearghal is the Director of the Bio-Inspired Electronics and Reconfigurable Computing Research Group, National University of Ireland Galway.
-He has over 30 years research and industry experience in electrical and electronic engineering and has published over 100 research papers, conference proceedings and patents.
+He has over 30 years research and industry experience in Electrical and Electronic Engineering and has published over 120 research papers, conference proceedings and patents.
 Fearghal worked for seven years in the electronic and communications design industry with Digital Equipment Corporation (DEC).
-He has 23 years experience teaching Digital Logic and Reconfigurable Computing Systems design to undergraduates, taught Masters, research Ph.D/Masters, Training of Trainers and international industry (Europe and USA).
+He has 28 years experience teaching Digital Logic and Reconfigurable Computing Systems design to undergraduates, taught Masters, Ph.D/Masters researchers, Training of Trainers and international industry (Europe and USA).
 He has developed a passion for investigating new ways to enhance Digital System Design education, and applies research-led and workshop-based teaching techniques.
-Fearghal received the NUI Galway President's Award for Excellence in Teaching, 2009.
+Fearghal received the NUI Galway President's Award for Excellence in Teaching in 2009.

-Declan has supported the development of the viciLab FPGA prototyping and GUI creator application, which enables user (students and engineers) to quickly implement their design on remote and local FPGAs, and to create interactive GUIs which illustrate behaviour and enhance understanding.
+Declan has supported the development of the vicilogic FPGA prototyping and GUI creator application, which enables user (students and engineers) to quickly implement their design on remote and local FPGAs, and to create interactive GUIs which link with remote hardware to illustrate behaviour and enhance understanding.

 Development of the viciLab FPGA prototyping and GUI creator application.